 (an altarpiece consisting of more than three panels) depicting the Miracle of the Snow in S. Maria Maggiore (now the panels can be seen in museums in London, Philadelphia and Naples).

 Frescoes by Masolino can be seen in S. Clemente.

-Pope Martin V restored many churches and in particular S. Giovanni in Laterano (the pavement) where he chose to be buried.
+Pope Martin V restored many churches and in particular S. Giovanni in Laterano (the floor) where he chose to be buried.

 Pope Martin V died in 1431 when the Council of Basel was about to start: the fourteen cardinals who were in Rome hastened to elect his successor,

 maybe to avoid a repetition of the 1417 conclave to which also lay representatives of the Christian nations took part.